Committed to the Development

-For the 2021-2022 season, due to COVID-19, parents of ALL teams are responsible for travel to all playing venus.
+Parents of ALL teams are responsible for travel to all playing venues.
 This includes to and from hotel to site for not in-state and out-of-state tournaments.
 Skyline may provide team flight arrangements that families can opt into.

 We distribute hotel information for parents in advance on your team schedule page so teams may make reservations at the same hotel.
-For the 2021-2022 season, due to our attempt to stop the spread of COVID-19, players of ALL teams will stay in their parent’s hotel room.
+Players of ALL teams will stay in their parent’s hotel room.
 We cannot guarantee space or make reservations for parents, but we will ask hotels to hold rooms for parents until a specified date.
 If you have not made a reservation by that date we cannot hold the room.
 Find information on hotel reservations by clicking on the green hotel icon on your schedule page.
 If the icon is black, then the information is not posted yet.

 Drug and Alcohol Policy